So you are that person who is

 She was, of course, Grandpa's, my father's, darling.
-By the way, she was named after Grandpa's older sister, who didn't survive the war.
+By the way she was named after Grandpa's older sister, which didn't survive the war.

-She was a clever child too and learning and everything was a piece of cake for her.
+She was a clever child, and learning and everything was a piece of cake for her.

-She passed high school as number two in her class, and she was accepted at Penn State University.
-She did quite well there.
-As a rookie, she was quite active.
-Not only in the classrooms, but also in sports and the youth associations.
+She passed high school as number two in her class, and was accepted at Penn State University.
+She did very well there.
+As a rookie, she was active not only in the classrooms, but also in sports and the youth associations.

 Then she got to know Henry.
 He was also a bright lad.
 But it seemed that she became preoccupied with only one topic.
 Of course, she continued her studies.
 This was not a problem.
 But all other things had lost her interest.
 She still participated in University life, but she did it half-heartedly.
 All her emails and letters were filled up with Henry.
 Henry this and Henry that.
 And plenty of pictures.
 Almost all of them with Henry.

 Fortunately, this obsession was mutual.
-The next Thanksgiving she did not come home.
+At the next Thanksgiving she did not come home.
 Henry's parents invited her!
 And they were thrilled with Ava, especially Henry's mother, who happened to be an old Flower Power girl.
 Even Henry's grandmother accepted her at once.
 Which, according to Henry, never happened before!

-Henry also visited us, and we could see and judge that wonder in flesh.
+Henry also visited us.
+We all could see and judge that wonder in the flesh.
 Handsome, six feet tall, with blond hair and stridently blue eyes.
 He happened to be a very lovable person.
 Straight away, polite, smiling, and interested in almost everything.
 With no trace of pretense or the likes.
-It felt very sincere and natural.
-So he thrilled all our family.
-Except for my father.
+It felt sincere and natural.
+So he thrilled all our family, except for my father.
 What he had against Henry was that Henry's family was from Germany!

 Ava was crushed.
 She could not understand it.
-She knew very well that her grandpa had lost his closest family during the war because of Germans.
+She knew her grandpa had lost his closest family during the war because of Germans.
 But all that misery was caused by Nazis!
 It was in the past!
 More than sixty years ago!
-Why would Grandpa not accept that Henry was an American German when Henry and his family could accept Ava as an American Jew?
+Why could Grandpa not accept that Henry was an American German when Henry and his family took with open arms Ava as an American Jew?
 How many generations needed to pass to erase the guilt of the ancestors?
 Neither she nor Henry could see the reason to be affected by Grandpa's opposition.
-They continued their connection as if nothing happened.
-Except for Ava's ties with Grandpa that became more "loose".
+They continued their connection as if nothing was happen, but Ava's ties with Grandpa became more "loose".

-Before the next Thanksgiving Ava informed the family that she was coming home for the family reunion with Henry and that they had an important announcement!
+Before the comming Thanksgiving, Ava informed the family that she was coming home for the family reunion with Henry and that they had an important announcement!
 We could guess what it was but played the game.

-Except for my father.
+But not my father.
 When he saw the jewelry, he became pale, faltered, and was close to fainting.
-We were very worried because it looked like a heart attack.
-But after a couple of minutes of rest and a glass of water he recovered.
+We became worried because it looked like a heart attack.
+But after couple of minutes rest and a glass of water he recovered.
 Then he asked Henry where he bought that extraordinary piece of jewelry and if he knew where it came from.

 Last month his grandmother invited him to her place.
-She asked him to sit and listen carefully because she wanted to tell him her and his grandfather's love story.
+She asked him to sit and listen careful because she wanted to tell him her and his grandfather's love story.

-They were apart for the next three years.
-He went to Russia.
+They were apart for the next three years, and Grandpa was fighting in Russia.
 He was injured there.
-He got frostbites and his unit was the last one that escaped from the Stalingrad battle.
+He got frostbites, and his unit was the last one that escaped from the Stalingrad battle.
 As he predicted, the Germans lost the war.
 As an officer, he was interned for six months after the war ended.
 She was waiting for him all that time and kept that piece of jewelry he gave her.
 It helped her to survive the hardship of the war and the Allied bombings.
 She was happy to see him again after everything was over.
 They got married at once.
-But he was a haunted soul.
-He could not stand the people and the conditions in postwar Germany.
+But he was already a haunted soul, and he could not stand the people and the conditions in the postwar Germany.
 Somehow, they managed to immigrate to America.
 They tried to forget all about the war.
 Grandfather never recovered from his physical and mental injuries.
-Henry only had some dizzy memories of a distant, distinguished, and an old-fashioned man.
+Henry could vaguely remember a distant, distinguished, and an old-fashioned man.
 But also a warm and caring person.
-Only with Henry.
-Henry's mother said once that the person she saw with Henry was not the same person she remembered from her childhood.
-He died when Henry was still a little boy.
-That piece of jewelry was his grandmother's only memory of their adolescence and their love.
+Only with Henry, because Henry's mother said once that the person she saw with Henry was not the same person she remembered from her childhood.
+Grandfather died when Henry was still a little boy.
+That piece of jewelry was his grandmother's only memory of their adolescence and love.
 The only thing she cared about.
-But that day his grandmother took the jewelry out of the box and gave it to him saying "This jewelry was the dearest thing to me all my life.
-Now it is your turn to give it to your special girl"
+But that day, grandmother took the jewelry out of the box, gave it to him and said, "This jewelry was the dearest thing to me all my life.
+Now it is your turn to give it to your special girl".

 Everyone was touched by Henry's story.
-My father asked Ava if he could take a closer look at the pendant.
+My father asked Ava if he could take closer look at the pendant.
 His voice sounded harsh.
 Then he said, "Now I will tell you another story.
 As you know, I had an older sister.
 Her name was also Ava.
-She was much older than I was.
-She was very clever.
+She was much older than I, and she was very clever.
 She was the first one in the family with a university degree.
-For this occasion, our father ordered in a local jewelry shop a piece of specially designed jewelry.
+For this occasion, our father ordered a piece of specially designed jewelry.
 They called it a Hamsa pendant.
 It was made of 18-carat gold and embedded with a sea of sparkling diamonds.
-The order given to the artisan covered also an inscription inside the pendant with Ava's name in Hebrew.
+The order given to the artisan also included an inscription inside the pendant with Ava's name in Hebrew.
 Unfortunately, in the written order, the last letter "A" was omitted, and the artisan understood that it had to be written a sign of the Jewish month Av, as a month of birth or something.
-Anyway, Ava was very fond of that jewelry and kept it on her neck almost all the time.
-She also wore it on the day she died.
+It did not bother Ava .
+She kept the pendant on her neck the whole time, and was very fond of it.
+She wore it also on the day she died.
 It was in 1940.
 It happened in the late afternoon.
 We were in the backyard of our house, and we could hear some shooting in the neighborhood.
 Just after that, some people ran through our backyard.
 Then the Germans came.
-They could see that we were Jews because we had to carry an armband with the David star on.
-A young, blond hair officer, with stridently blue eyes, asked Ava in broken Polish if she had seen some bandits.
+They could see we were Jews because we had to carry an armband with the David star.
+A young, blond hair officer with stridently blue eyes asked Ava in broken Polish if she had seen some bandits.
 She answered that there are no bandits here, only ordinary people.
-The officer shouted in German "You are lying.
+The officer shouted in German, "You are lying.
 Your Jewish sow!"
-She answered in the same language "And you are a very rude person".
+She answered in the same language, "And you are a rude person".
 The officer grabbed Ava, took her necklace with the pendant off, and put it in his pocket.
-Astonished by the assault Ava managed just to shout in German "And a thief!", when the German took out his pistol and shot her dead!"
+Astonished by the assault, Ava managed shout in German, "And a thief!", when the German took out his pistol and shot her dead!"